neos/doctools/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 		}
 	}

-You could say that property injection is the same like setter injection – just without the setter.
+You could say that property injection is the same like setter injection --- just without the setter.
 The ``@inject`` annotation tells the object framework that the property is supposed to be injected and the ``@var`` annotation specifies the type.
 Note that property injection even works (and should only be used) with protected properties.
-The Objects configuration for property injection is identical to the setter injection configuration.
+The *Objects.yaml* configuration for property injection is identical to the setter injection configuration.

 .. note::